-The interim report for the Inspection Results of the Imported Foods Monitoring and Guidance Plan for FY 2010, published in December 2010, provided preliminary figures of approximately 1,000,000 cases of notification of imports and some 12 million tons in imported volume between April and September 2010.
-Out of these cases, approximately 128,000 of them, or 12.7% of the overall number of notifications, were inspected.
-Among the inspected cases, 736 were identified as violations.

-In FY 2011, the MHLW will seek to further promote the above measures as well as reexamining factors of inspection in consideration of monitoring inspection results and survey results on the condition of safety control in exporting countries in FY 2010.
-The MHLW will consider testing methods for residual agricultural chemicals, etc. in processed foods in order to facilitate verification of control on raw materials in exporting countries, will also continue to further expand inspection items at the time of importation for steady execution of the Positive List system, which in general prohibits sales of food products containing amounts of residual agricultural chemicals etc. that exceed the amount determined as not causing health damage (hereinafter simply referred as "the Positive List system"), and will also request the promotion of safety measures during the production, manufacturing and processing (hereinafter referred to as "the production process") stages in exporting countries and, as necessary, conduct on-site inspections in exporting countries to confirm the management of residual agricultural chemicals, etc. Furthermore, for foods subject to inspection orders for residual agricultural chemicals, etc., there is the possibility of insufficient management of residual agricultural chemicals and changes in the agricultural chemicals being used in exporting countries and there is fear that agricultural chemicals other than those subject to inspection orders may exceed standard values consequently.
+As for these efforts, the interim report for the Inspection Results of the Imported Foods Monitoring and Guidance Plan for FY 2011 published in December 2011 provided preliminary figures of approximately 1,040,000 cases of notification of imports and some 13 million tons in imported volume between April and September 2011.
+Out of these cases, approximately 119,000 of them, or 11.5% of the overall number of notifications, were inspected.
+Among the inspected cases, 619 were identified as violations.
+In FY 2012, the MHLW will seek to further promote the above measures.
+As for monitoring inspection, factors of inspection will reexamine in consideration of monitoring inspection results and survey results on the condition of safety control in exporting countries in the last fiscal year.
+The MHLW will also consider inspection items at the time of importation for steady execution of the Positive List system, which in general prohibits sales of food products containing amounts of residual agricultural chemicals etc. that exceed the amount determined as not causing health damage (hereinafter simply referred as "the Positive List system"), and will also request the promotion of safety measures during the production, manufacturing and processing (hereinafter referred to as "the production process") stages in exporting countries and, as necessary, conduct on-site inspections in exporting countries to confirm the management of residual agricultural chemicals, etc.

+Furthermore, for foods subject to inspection orders for residual agricultural chemicals, etc., there is the possibility of insufficient management of residual agricultural chemicals and changes in the agricultural chemicals being used in exporting countries and there is fear that agricultural chemicals other than those subject to inspection orders may exceed standard values consequently.
 Therefore, monitoring inspections must be strengthened for the purpose of verifying the management of residual agricultural chemicals, etc. in exporting countries.

+Furthermore, the MHLW will consider testing methods for residual agricultural chemicals, etc. in processed foods in order to facilitate verification of control on raw materials in exporting countries.

+The MHLW will instruct importers, if necessary, to confirm using genetic recombination technology in production process, because at the end of last year food additives produced with genetically-modified microorganism, for which safety inspection was not performed, were imported and sold.
-Also, taking account of the increase in restrictions on toys and revision of inspection index for aflatoxin in the foods falling under the category of Article 6, item 2 of the Act (The inspection index was changed from aflatoxin B1 only to the total of B1, B2, G1 and G2), instructions will be given on the implementation of periodic, voluntary inspections for importers and monitoring inspections will be expanded.
-With regard to ensuring that beef exported to Japan is free of BSE, the MHLW will continue to verify the status of conformity with an export program for Japan under the control of the governments of exporting countries through on-site inspection and inspections at the time of importation.

-In addition to these measures, the MHLW will make efforts to continue to encourage importers to voluntarily conduct safety control in exporting countries and urge exporting countries to actively gather information on safety measures.
+With regard to ensuring that beef exported to Japan is free of BSE, the MHLW will continue to verify the status of conformity with an export program for Japan under the control of the governments of exporting countries through on-site inspection and inspections at the time of The MHLW will instruct importers.
+In addition to these measures, based on "Guidelines on Hygiene Control of Import Processed Foods (Notice No. 0605001 of the Department of Food Safety dated June 5, 2008)" (hereinafter referred as "Guidelines on Processed Foods"), the MHLW will make efforts to continue to give instructions on voluntarily safety control in exporting countries to importers and to systematically investigate food safety systems in exporting countries in terms of foods exported to Japan in order to promote appropriate food safety measures in exporting countries.